The gallery space at Everyman Theatre is a space to celebrate local artists and community.

 By engaging with local artists, we extend the themes of our plays beyond the stage and draw direct connections to the city of Baltimore.
 Everyman is deeply invested in creating imaginative spaces for all artists to express themselves.
 Our gallery space is a hub of inspired talent through the lens of visual art.

-Take the stairs or the elevator to the Mezzanine to visit our gallery space!
+Take the stairs or the elevator to the Mezzanine to visit our Visual Arts Gallery!

 Interested in a bite to eat or a craft cocktail before a show?